What Is the CQC?

 The KLOE Prompts

 There are further sets of what the CQC refers to as “prompts” under each Key Line of Enquiry.
 It is important to note that these prompts serve as a guide rather than an exhaustive list or mandatory checklist.
 Nevertheless, they hold considerable importance in the inspection process and significantly influence the decision-making of inspectors.
-These prompts serve as the foundation for an inspector’s judgment and the factors revealed during the inspection.
+These prompts are the foundation for an inspector’s judgment and the factors revealed during the inspection.
 Familiarising oneself with these prompts can provide insight into the working methods of inspectors and the approach they are expected to adopt when assessing a service.

 elderly woman working with contracts 1